rsmith-solutions/facilities-mvp/README.md

 - Frontend or UI Implementation

 ### Testing (Development)
-Endpoints can be tested using curl or Postman once deployed.
+Endpoints can be tested using curl or Postman once deployed and authenticated.